seokbeomKim/NdriveFUSE/README.md

    it will generate encrypted key about your naver account information

    **NOTICE** Encryption has not purpose on security.
-The main reason of encryption keep your account information from being shown easily by other users.
+The main reason of encryption is keeping your account information from being shown easily by other users.

 ## Usage